dendronhq/dendron-site/vault/dendron.topic.publish.config.github.md

 ## Summary
 {{fm.desc}}

-Below is an overview of what the github namespace looks like:
+Below is an overview of what the {{fm.title}} namespace looks like:
 ```yml
 publishing:
   github: